 Related projects and deliverables

-The Design for Change project, development of a policy framework and action plan
+Design for Change, development of a policy framework and action plan.

 Related literature (preliminary selection)

 Van Der Meeren W. (1993).
 Wonen.
 Vrije Universiteit Brussel, Brussels.

 De Kooning E. (1997).
 Willy Van Der Meeren: architectuur, stedebouw, design, research, onderwijs (doctoral thesis).
 Ghent University, Ghent.